HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/linux-capabilities.md

 ### The special case of "empty" capabilities

-Note that one can assign empty capability sets to a program file, and thus it is possible to create a set-user-ID-root program that changes the effective and saved set-user-ID of the process that executes the program to 0, but confers no capabilities to that process.
+[From the docs](https://man7.org/linux/man-pages/man7/capabilities.7.html): Note that one can assign empty capability sets to a program file, and thus it is possible to create a set-user-ID-root program that changes the effective and saved set-user-ID of the process that executes the program to 0, but confers no capabilities to that process.
 Or, simply put, if you have a binary that:

 1. is not owned by root
 2. has no `SUID`/`SGID` bits set